huynhthanh1234/system-recommendation/README.md

 Our paper can be found  at

-In this paper, we have researched the Recommendation System that can predict which journal fit with your paper.
+In this paper, we have researched the Recommendation System that can predict which journals fit with your paper.
 We use the dataset of authors in this paper

 #  Requirements

-This code has been tested with python 3.6.8 in https://colab.research.google.com
+This code was tested with python 3.6.8 in https://colab.research.google.com

 Packages:  pandas, numpy,  textblob, nltk, re, scikit-learn and pickle